Deed 1905 79 24 in the Registry of Deeds

 Notes

-The six mortgagors collectively were 'entitled to', or were 'beneficial owners' of, an undivided [i.e. were joint tenants, rather than tenants in common in equal shares] 7, or 8 [respectively: both numbers are included in the memorial of the deed], ninths of Ballinderry Big in 1905.
+The six mortgagors collectively were 'entitled to' or were 'beneficial owners' of an undivided [i.e. were joint tenants rather than tenants in common in equal shares] 7 or 8 [respectively: both numbers are included in the memorial of the deed] ninths of Ballinderry Big in 1905.
 How did those shares come about?
 Joseph Pim North survived his wife and died in 1890.
-At that stage, two of his 12 children had died: David in 1871, and Samuel in 1882.
+At that stage two of his 12 children had died: David in 1871 and Samuel in 1882.
 One might assume the land was divided among his remaining 10 children.
-Jeanette died in 1898 and perhaps her share was divided among the remaining children, to make the 9 shares of the deed.
-Alice died in 1903, and perhaps her affairs were not yet settled: if Alice's share had been divided among the remaining children, there should have been only 8 shares in the land, not nine Use of the adjective 'beneficial' in relation to the owners of 7 of the shares suggests that the six children were acting as trustees in relation to one or more of the 7 shares.
-In relation to the 7th share they were the ultimate (beneficial) owners; but in relation to the 8th share perhaps they were not the beneficial owners and were entitled to it only in trust, wholly or partly on behalf of one of the two other sisters and did not have the right to transfer it to the mortgagees; while they were not entitled to the 9th share at all.
+Jeanette died in 1898 and perhaps her share was divided among the remaining children to make the 9 shares of the deed.
+Alice died in 1903 and perhaps her affairs were not yet settled: if Alice's share had been divided among the remaining children there should have been only 8 shares in the land not nine.
+Use of the adjective 'beneficial' in relation to the owners of 7 of the shares suggests that the six children were acting as trustees in relation to one or more of the 7 shares.
+In relation to the 7th share they were the ultimate (beneficial) owners; but in relation to the 8th share perhaps they were not the beneficial owners and were entitled to it only in trust wholly or partly on behalf of one of the two other sisters and did not have the right to transfer it to the mortgagees; while they were not entitled to the 9th share at all.
 Perhaps the 7th share was Elizabeth's and she had agreed to transfer it to them.
-There is a burial record for a Lily North of Moyally who was buried on 1 Dec 1896 aged 19: Lily was Elizabeth (CN email 17 Apr 2009), and perhaps the other children became entitled in equal shares to her share.
-Perhaps the 8th share was Alice's estate's share, to which Eleanor was beneficially entitled to a part as a beneficiary under the will; perhaps the 9th share was Eleanor's.
-EN comments: 'It is interesting that Nellie [Eleanor] was omitted from this deed as she was still in U.K.' As Eleanor's descendents in Montreal have a record of a dispute between Eleanor and her siblings regarding her inheritance, it seems likely that it was her share that was not included in the mortgage.
+There is a burial record for a Lily North of Moyally who was buried on 1 Dec 1896 aged 19: Lily was Elizabeth (CN email 17 Apr 2009) and perhaps the other children became entitled in equal shares to her share.
+Perhaps the 8th share was Alice's estate's share to which Eleanor was beneficially entitled to a part as a beneficiary under the will; perhaps the 9th share was Eleanor's.
+EN comments: 'It is interesting that Nellie [Eleanor] was omitted from this deed as she was still in U.K.' As Eleanor's descendants in Montreal have a record of a dispute between Eleanor and her siblings regarding her inheritance it seems likely that it was her share that was not included in the mortgage.

 (CN emails 19 & 21 Mar 2009)